-According to the American Translator’s Association, a survey from 2008 found that the highest paying language combinations for rate per word were English to Arabic and English to Danish ($0.19 per word).
+A 2008 survey from the American Translator’s Association found that the highest paying language combinations for rate per word were English to Arabic and English to Danish ($0.19 per word).
 The lowest paying language combos for rate per word were English to Italian and English to Portuguese (just $0.12 per word).

-Think about where there is high demand and ideally, low competition.
+Think about where there’s high demand and low competition.
 Here’s a graph that Translation Rules put together:

-Keep in mind that these are only some factors to be considered, and, if you’re good at what you do, like anything really, you have the potential to earn much more than the average (even with a competitive language pair).
-One Spanish-English and English-Spanish translator from Expert Vagabond states that she makes in the six figures.
+But, like with anything, if you’re good at what you do, you have the potential to earn much more than that (yes, even with a competitive language pair).
+One Spanish-English and English-Spanish translator from Expert Vagabond makes in the six figures.

-As for where to look, check out Proz, Gengo and Translator’s Cafe.
-Although if you’re just starting out, you might have more luck landing gigs on the lower-paying platforms (like Upwork and PeoplePerHour), at least until you develop a portfolio.
+To find jobs, check out Proz, Gengo and Translator’s Cafe.
+If you’re just starting out, you might have more luck landing gigs on the lower-paying platforms (like Upwork and PeoplePerHour), at least until you build that portfolio.

-Are you a numbers person, preferably with a background in finance or accounting?
-Are you organized, and do you like working with spreadsheets and data?
+You a numbers person?
+Preferably with a background in finance or accounting?
+You organized?
+Like working with spreadsheets and data?

-If so, you could look into becoming a bookkeeper, which is someone who is in charge of recording a company’s everyday financial transactions, like payroll, sales and expenses.
+If so, you could become a bookkeeper (aka that person in charge of recording a company’s everyday financial transactions, like payroll, sales and expenses).

-Other responsibilities include: completing tax forms, entering data, creating financial reports, checking records and processing accounts receivable/payable, amongst other tasks.
+Other responsibilities include: completing tax forms, entering data, creating financial reports, checking records and processing accounts receivable/payable.
 Bookkeepers often work with software programs like Freshbooks and Quickbooks.

-Unlike accountants (who tend to work for larger organizations), bookkeepers tend to work for small businesses and deal with a high number of routine transactions.
+Unlike accountants (who tend to work for larger organizations), bookkeepers work for small businesses and deal with a lot of routine transactions.

 According to good ol’ Payscale, the average hourly wage for a bookkeeper is $17.35 per hour, typically ranging from $12.17 to $25.48 per hour.

-Like with any job, your rate will depend on how much experience you have, your education, any certifications you have, and the company itself.
+Like with any job, your rate will depend on how much experience you have, your education, certifications, and the company you work for.

 Prefer to start your own bookkeeping business?
 Check out this website.

-To become a coach, you’ll want to get certified by a program that’s ICF accredited.
-Getting certified isn’t cheap; it costs $5,000-$10,000 or more, so make sure that this is something you’re really serious about before coughing up the money.
+To become a coach, you’ll wanna get certified by a program that’s ICF accredited.
+Getting certified costs $5,000-$10,000 or more, so make sure that this is something you’re committed to before coughing up the dough.

 Marketing is all about understanding the needs and desires of your target audience and coming up with ways to connect with and sell to them.

 If SEO is something you’re interested in, I highly recommend checking out Brian Dean’s blog posts.
-He’s the Master of SEO.
-If you can afford it, I would also enroll in his SEO That Works course.
-I’ve taken it and it’s been extremely valuable for me from a SEO content standpoint.
+He’s the MASTER of SEO.
+If you can afford it, I’d also enroll in his SEO That Works course.
+I’ve taken it and it’s been extremely valuable for me from an SEO content standpoint.

 Compared to traditional marketing, growth marketing focuses on the entire sales funnel, as opposed to just top-of-the-funnel (bringing in leads).

-Like to write?
+Love to write and people hack?
 You might enjoy content marketing.

-Content marketers focus on creating, promoting and distributing content in order to increase website traffic, attract prospects and increase sales.
+Content marketers focus on creating, promoting and distributing content to increase web traffic, attract prospects and nurture leads.

-I’ve been a content marketer for 3.5 years now and I can tell you that no day is ever the same (which is one thing I love about my job)!
+I worked in content marketing for several years and can tell you that no day is ever the same.

-If there’s one thing that I’ve learned in my role as a content marketer, it’s the importance of being intentional.
+To be a good content marketer, you’ve gotta be intentional.
 Don’t just do something because everyone else is doing it.
 Think about what your audience wants first and foremost.
-Put yourself in their shoes.

-Conversion rate optimization is the process of increasing the percentage of website visitors who convert or take action on a site, whether that be filling out a form, signing up for a newsletter or making a purchase.
+Conversion rate optimization is the process of getting more website visitors to convert or take action on a site, be that filling out a form, signing up for a newsletter or making a purchase.

-CRO specialists look for ways to enhance the website and content to maximize conversions.
-They are constantly analyzing and interpreting data and testing out different things to determine optimal conversion paths.
+CRO specialists look for ways to improve the website and content to maximize conversions.
+They’re always analyzing and interpreting data and testing out new things to find the best conversion paths.

 You know when you go to Google to search for something and you see those ads at the top of the search results page:

 That’s the work of a paid ads specialist (or PPC specialist).
-They manage advertising campaigns on platforms like Google and Facebook, with the goal of increasing impressions, clicks and conversions–at the lowest cost possible.
+They manage advertising campaigns, with the goal being to increase impressions, clicks and conversions–at the lowest cost possible.

 A data analyst helps a company determine what their audience wants.
 They collect and interpret data, and then turn it into actionable insights for decision-makers.

-To be a data analyst, you need to be an expert in quantitative and qualitative market analysis.
-You should have a background in statistics and strong math and analytical skills.
+To be a data analyst, you’ve gotta be an expert in quantitative and qualitative market analysis.
+You should have a background in statistics and solid math and analytical skills.

 Interested in more of the product side of marketing?
-Product marketers focus on introducing a product to the market and driving demand for that product.
-They must find a way to differentiate and promote the product and sell it to the customer.
+Product marketers introduce a product to the market and drive demand for that product.
+They look for ways to differentiate and promote the product and sell it to the customer.

-If you don’t have any marketing experience, don’t worry!
+Don’t have any marketing experience?
+Don’t sweat it.
 There are a ton of entry-level marketing jobs out there.
-In particular, you’ll want to keep your eyes peeled for the following positions:
+Keep your eyes peeled for titles like…